 - 1-2 Tbs. chopped Italian parsley, or substitute 1 tsp. dried parsley

-In the Instant Pot, set to the saute setting, add a bit of olive oil; when the oil is hot, add the ground beef, browning it until the beef is fully cooked and no pink remains; remove the ground beef to a plate.
+- In the Instant Pot, set to the saute setting, add a bit of olive oil; when the oil is hot, add the ground beef, browning it until the beef is fully cooked and no pink remains; remove the ground beef to a plate; reserve.

-Set the IP to the saute setting again and add the Italian seasoning, onion, carrots, celery, garlic, and bay leaves to the drippings in the pot; saute for a minute or so.
-Add the chicken broth to the pot, along with the potatoes, green beans, and reserved ground beef.
+- Set the Instant Pot to the saute setting again and add the Italian seasoning, onion, carrots, celery, garlic, and bay leaves to the drippings in the pot; saute for a minute or so.
+Add the chicken broth to the pot, along with the diced tomatoes and juice, potatoes, green beans, and reserved ground beef.
 Continuing to use the saute setting, bring the soup to a boil.

-Once your soup is boiling, lock the IP lid into place, then choose the manual setting on High Pressure for 2 minutes, bringing the IP to full pressure.
-When the timer sounds, perform a quick release to remove all pressure from the IP, then remove the lid.
+- Once your soup is boiling, lock the Instant Pot lid into place, then choose the manual setting on High Pressure for 5 minutes, bringing the Instant Pot to full pressure.
+When the timer sounds, perform a quick release to remove all pressure from the Instant Pot, then remove the lid.

-Stir in the corn, peas, and parsley; season soup to taste with salt and pepper.
-Serve soup with thick slices of crusty bread for soppin'.
+- Stir in the corn, peas, and parsley; season the soup to taste with salt and pepper.
+Serve at once with thick slices of crusty bread.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com